 The Tri-University MA program was a richly rewarding experience for me academically and in terms of personal growth.
 I found the professors eager to help me expand my skills and thinking patterns, bringing me to a new level of understanding and proficiency with each course.
 One of the benefits of the program is the diversity of experience offered – the combination of academic mentoring for the Major Research Paper, excellent and varied courses, and the opportunity to work as a TA really made it a complete package.
 As a student of history interested in more global topics, I found the course offerings much more varied than in other, similar programs.
 I cannot speak highly enough of the Tri-University History MA experience, and continue to view it as a formative experience in my life.

-Director of the Laurier Centre for Military Strategic and Disarmament Studies; and Associate Professor of History, Wilfrid Laurier University
+Associate Professor of History, Wilfrid Laurier University

 Wilfrid Laurier University’s master’s program in History was an academically challenging experience that prepared me for a rewarding career in teaching and research.
 At Laurier, I had the opportunity to work closely with expert faculty in various fields who pushed me to think outside of my own experiences and to develop skills in research, communications, and teaching that prepared me to enter the workforce as a highly qualified professional.
 As part of my program I had the opportunity to do two weeks of field work in France and Belgium, to serve as a teaching assistant in the department, and to volunteer at an academic research centre related to my field of study.
 Faculty were highly supportive and pushed me to publish my work, providing opportunities to do so in academic journals that were even edited by professors in the department.
 The well-rounded education and training I received has benefited me in innumerable ways, both professionally and personally.
 I not only made many life-long friends at Laurier (and even met my partner in the history program!), but also built up a network of professional contacts that has helped me get ahead in the job market.